-You created a new cluster in Elastic Cloud that uses three availability zones, because you want to use the cluster for production.
+You created a new cluster in Elasticsearch Service that uses three availability zones, because you want to use the cluster for production.
 It’s a mission-critical deployment and you need it to be able to handle user requests at all times.
 Your cluster has been up and running for some time and it seems to handle its workload well.
 But is this cluster really highly available, given its current workload?

 Cluster performance metrics are shown per node and are color-coded to indicate which running Elasticsearch instance they belong to.
 In this case, you can see that, from about 22:05 until just before 22:30, two out of three nodes are consistently close to maxing out their CPU resources at 100%.
 The third node seems to average somewhere under the 50% mark most of the time.